Matthew-Benson/dotfiles/installer/rules_fish/README.md

 Many file paths and labels will also break when this moves to another repo and will need a general housekeeping effort to fix all of them.

+## Create genrule macro

+Create macro `fish_genrule` that wraps genrule and maps cmd -> cmd, cmd_ps1, etc. and creates a wrapper similar to `fish_wrapper.sh` that is used by fish_binary.
+As much as possible, other kwargs should just pass through.